 Graduation is a momentous occasion for many students.
-Years of stress and tribulation is finally over, and the event is commemorated by champagne fuelled ceremonies and graduation selfies.
+Years of stress and tribulation is finally over, and the event is commemorated by champagne fueled ceremonies and graduation selfies.
 Those embarking on further study will continue to progress in academia, while students lucky enough to secure employment can look forward to building life-long careers.

 Yet for many young people, graduation is overshadowed by a looming uncertainty.
 Possession of a degree no longer guarantees employment, and many graduates leave university with ambiguous career prospects.
 To prevent this from happening, students are urged to pursue relevant work experience throughout their studies.
 Yet undergraduate opportunities are often unpaid, meaning those with reduced financial support are excluded.